misschainsawktn/evrenthall-wiki/content/✧ Welcome To Evrenthall/Magic Intro.md

   - hub
   - magic
   - y-2025
+aliases:
+  - Magic
 ---
 # Introduction to Magic

-**Magic** is a central part of most people’s lives in Evrenthall, woven into the fabric of Existence itself due to its connection to the [[Pantheon|Pantheon]].
+**Magic** is a central part of most people’s lives in Evrenthall, woven into the fabric of Existence itself due to its connection to the [[Pantheon]].
 Most adventurers in Evrenthall know how to use at least a little bit of magic (although it is not a requirement to go adventuring, it comes quite handy in many situations), or use some sort of magic item, but even a lot of common people have some very basic knowledge of it — mostly in the measure where it could be helpful in their daily lives.

 ## Origins